Murder of Girly Chew Hossencofft: Verdict

 On October 25, 2002, Linda Henning was found guilty of first degree murder.
 She was also convicted of kidnapping, conspiracy to kidnap, tampering with evidence, and four counts of perjury.
 Due to the special circumstances of felony murder and kidnapping, Linda faced the death penalty.

 Linda Henning's sentencing was held on April 18, 2003.
 Before her sentencing date, prosecutor Paul Spiers wrote in his presentence investigation report that Linda Henning "had made statements that she had actually consumed the flesh of Girly Chew and that, as a consequence, her remains and body would never be recovered by authorities."
 Despite the allegation, Linda was not given a death sentence.
 Instead, she was sentenced to 73 years in prison.

 For his role in the crime, Bill Miller received one year of probation.

 Aftermath

 Albuquerque television journalist Mark Horner wrote and published a book in 2004 about the murder of Girly Chew, entitled September Sacrifice.

-In 2010, Linda's perjury convictions were overturned by the New Mexico Supreme Court, however all of her other convictions and her sentence were affirmed.
+In 2010, Linda Henning's perjury convictions were overturned by the New Mexico Supreme Court; however, all of her other convictions and her sentence were affirmed.

-The story of Girly Chew's murder has been televised on Crime Stories, Court TV, American Justice, The Investigators, Snapped, Monstresses, Sins and Secrets, I'd Kill For You and Charmed to Death.
+The story of Girly Chew's murder has been televised on Crime Stories, Court TV, American Justice, Snapped, and Sins and Secrets, among other programs.

-Additionally, this story was covered by NBC Dateline in 2003.
+Additionally, this story was covered by NBC's Dateline in 2003.

-In January of 2020, Diazien Hossencofft made a request to a judge to vacate his life sentence, claiming that prosecutors and police colluded to hide evidence that would have exonerated both him and Linda Henning.
-In a statement to Judge Alisa Hart, Hossenncofft's attorney asked for a six-month extension to collect evidence involving "global connections", which was granted.
+In January 2020, Diazien Hossencofft made a request to a judge to vacate his life sentence, claiming that prosecutors and police colluded to hide evidence that would have exonerated both him and Linda Henning.
+In a statement to Judge Alisa Hart, Hossencofft's attorney asked for a six-month extension to collect evidence involving "global connections", which was granted.